 The Banking segment is focused on serving financial institutions of all sizes with core processing software, transaction processing software and complementary applications and services, many of which interact directly with core processing software.
 We sell these solutions on either a bundled or stand-alone basis.
 Clients in this segment include global financial institutions, U.S. regional and community banks, credit unions and commercial lenders, as well as government institutions and other commercial organizations.
-Banking serves clients in approximately 100 countries.
 We provide our clients integrated solutions characterized by multi-year processing contracts that generate recurring revenue.
 The predictable nature of cash flows generated from the Banking segment provides opportunities for further investments in innovation, integration, information and security, and compliance in a cost-effective manner.